The Begonia darthvaderiana plant is named after Darth Vader. Yes, it’s named after Darth Vader.

 If your plant is sitting in a window, move it away from it.
 If it’s sitting under artificial lights, move it a few inches away.

 Make sure you aren’t leaving it out in sunlight for too long.
-Morning light is fine but once the sun gets stronger, move your plant right away.
+Morning light is fine but once the sun gets stronger, move your plant immediately.

 You can’t fix scorched leaves.
-If you’re worried about aesthetics, feel free to remove the damaged leaves.
+If you’re worried about aesthetics, remove the damaged leaves.

 Your Begonia Darthvaderiana Plant Has Sooty Powder